gugmaae-prog/pat/README.md

 	•  She asks: “Would you like me to reply to this?” with clear Yes/No buttons.
 	•  She can recognize no-reply emails, newsletters, promotional emails, and system notifications.
 When the user has a task- she will provide a carousel of pinterest cards that when tap - it expands and the cards are auto populated with suggestions
 	•  She only shows draft replies for emails that actually need a response.

+	she can self debug self improve and she is autonomous.
+As my assistant - she is loyal to me -keiffer